 If the aphasia is caused by a one-off event, like a stroke, most patients recover to some degree with therapy.
 There's no evidence to suggest that recovery stops at a specific time after stroke.

-But the chances of recovery is poorer for people with aphasia resulting from a progressive neurological condition.
+But the chance of recovery is poorer for people with aphasia resulting from a progressive neurological condition.

 Some people can still respond to therapy, but there are currently no good ways of reversing the ongoing injury to the brain.